patriciasegantine/harmony-shop/README.md

 2. This will generate an optimized and minified version of your project in the `dist` directory.

+## Acknowledgment:

+### ChatGPT:

+All text content in this project was generated with the assistance of ChatGPT, a powerful natural language generation tool developed by OpenAI.
+I extend my gratitude to OpenAI for their support through this innovative technology.

+### Development Note: Backend Implementation:

+Please be aware that, as of now, there are no backend implementations in place.
+However, I have plans to develop backend functionalities in the near future.

+While my current focus remains on the frontend and core features, I am fully committed to expanding my project to include robust backend components.
+Stay tuned for updates as I work towards a more comprehensive solution.

+I greatly appreciate your patience and support.

 Feel free to explore my project, which focuses on daily care and well-being.
 If you have any questions or would like to collaborate, please don't hesitate to get in touch!

-### Note:
-All the texts generated in this project were crafted with the assistance of ChatGPT, a powerful natural language generation tool developed by OpenAI.
-I extend my appreciation to OpenAI for the support provided through this innovative technology.
+— Patricia Segantine